ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   All units' translated labels (for all languages) always loaded -- potential bloat
 -   Any unit-specific configuration now part of the column API rather than encapsulated by a unit element
--   Clients cannot define their own custom types (though this was never a goal of this feature)
+-   Clients cannot define their own custom types

 #### Expose unit and unitDisplay from the Intl.NumberFormatter